-Despite the rising cost of college, Millersville is committed to making accessibility a priority for applicants.
-Admissions staff recognize first-generation and students from low-income backgrounds are faced with a unique set of challenges that can hinder the college process.
+Despite rising costs, Millersville is committed to making accessibility a priority for applicants.
+Admissions staff like Charles recognize first-generation and students from low-income backgrounds are faced with a unique set of challenges that can hinder the college process.
 “When students do not have access to people or resources to help guide them through the process, steps to get from application to enrollment turn into barriers,” Charles said.